nacitar/archlinux-bootstrap-docker/README.md

 Reflector has a "--save" argument where you can provide an output file path, but because reflector DOES NOT require root privileges it's best to only give it when writing the file.

+# Upgrading
+Certain packages are installed for ONLY the admin user via "pipx", so in addition to updating your system via pacman, in order to update those you will need to run pipx as the admin user (*NOT root*).

+In order to list packages installed via pipx, you can run `pipx list` and to upgrade all packages installed that way you can run `pipx upgrade-all`.